Curriculum

 Rotation

-Emergency Medicine
+Pediatric Emergency Medicine – 4 weeks

-Inpatient Teaching Service (2 blocks)
+Inpatient Teaching Service – 8 weeks

-Obstetrics Newborn
+Obstetrics Newborn – 4 weeks

-Orthopedics Sports Medicine
+Orthopedics Sports Medicine – 4 weeks

-Pediatrics Outpatient
+Pediatrics Outpatient – 4 weeks

-Pediatrics Inpatient
+Pediatrics Inpatient – 4 weeks

 Third Year

-The third year curriculum is almost entirely focused on ambulatory care.
+The third-year curriculum is almost entirely focused on ambulatory care.
 Residents spend two to four sessions a week in the Family Medicine Residency Clinic.
 Residents spend more time in a leadership role with clinic teams.

 Year Three Schedule (July 1):